aws/aws-eks-best-practices/content/security/docs/iam.md

 If you're migrating an application from another AWS compute service, such as EC2, to EKS with IRSA, this is a particularly important detail.
 On other compute services initializing an AWS SDK session does not call AWS STS unless you instruct it to.

-### Alternative approaches to pod identity
+### Alternative approaches

 While IRSA and EKS Pod Identities are the _preferred ways_ to assign an AWS identity to a pod, they require that you include recent version of the AWS SDKs in your application.
-For a complete listing of the SDKs that currently support IRSA, see [https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-minimum-sdk.html](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-minimum-sdk.html).
-If you have an application that you can't immediately update with a IRSA-compatible SDK, there are several community-built solutions available for assigning IAM roles to Kubernetes pods, including [kube2iam](https://github.com/jtblin/kube2iam) and [kiam](https://github.com/uswitch/kiam).
+For a complete listing of the SDKs that currently support IRSA, see [https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-minimum-sdk.html](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-minimum-sdk.html), for EKS Pod Identities, see [https://docs.aws.amazon.com/eks/latest/userguide/pod-id-minimum-sdk.html](https://docs.aws.amazon.com/eks/latest/userguide/pod-id-minimum-sdk.html).
+If you have an application that you can't immediately update with a compatible SDK, there are several community-built solutions available for assigning IAM roles to Kubernetes pods, including [kube2iam](https://github.com/jtblin/kube2iam) and [kiam](https://github.com/uswitch/kiam).
 Although AWS doesn't endorse, condone, nor support the use of these solutions, they are frequently used by the community at large to achieve similar results as IRSA and EKS Pod Identities.

 If you need to use one of these non-aws provided solutions, please exercise due diligence and ensure you understand security implications of doing so.